×

 6. Current or Former romantic/sexual relationship (i.e. significant others).

-• Factors that maybe used to determine if the relationship qualifies:
+• Factors that may be used to determine if the relationship qualifies:

 • Type of relationship.